AardhynLavender/The-1.18.2-Pack/README.md

 ### Known Issues
 Like many packs, the controversial `Optifine` mod has conflicts with some of the mods included (`Twilight Forest`, for instance).

-I've bundled `Rubidium` to replace it beast I can.
+I've bundled `Rubidium` to replace it best I can.
 And included `Dynamic Lighting` for hand-held illumination, and `Oculus` for shaders.